hermitAT/react-sage/README.md

 Cocktail Sage is a website where you can browse or search existing recipes, add their own twist to them or create a new recipe from scratch!

+Cocktail Sage uses a data recieved from an API built with Ruby on Rails.
+Take a look at the [API here!](https://github.com/hermitAT/cocktail-sage-api)

 !["CocktailSage - logo"](https://github.com/hermitAT/react-sage/blob/master/docs/logo.png)

 #